 For almost five years, Women for Women has made quite a name for itself on campus, having hosted several service projects that have given a lot back to the NMU and Marquette community.
 Originally started as a way to unite the five all-female houses on campus, Women for Women is now open to anyone who is interested in helping to put together projects that have a positive impact on women in the area.

-Some of the projects Women for Women has proudly hosted over the past two years include:
+Some of the projects Women for Women has proudly hosted in the past two years include:

 - Hosting Human Rights activist Kerry Kennedy